What is Swiss Food?

 According to the exhibition “What Does Switzerland Eat?” held at the Swiss National Museum in 2017, the potato did not become a staple food in Europe until the 19th century.
 After it arrived from South America.
 Unlike Switzerland’s traditional bread and cheeses, potatoes are relatively new to the country when making a historical comparison.
 Today, it seems potatoes factor pretty heavily into the modern Swiss diet.

 In addition to Rösti, several other very traditional Swiss dishes feature potatoes, such as Raclette.
 You can also swap out cubed bread for potatoes when making a cheese fondue.
 Especially if you need a gluten-free alternative.
-Boiled potatoes (Gschwellti) served with a cheese plate and some quark / seré, a soft, smooth cheese with a light acidity, is another easy dinner alternative.
+Boiled potatoes (Gschwellti) served with a cheese plate and some quark in German or seré in French, a soft, smooth cheese with a light acidity, is another easy dinner alternative.

 Boiled potatoes (Gschwellti) served with a cheese plate